AidanNeeson/research-notes-site/content/post/interest-areas-intro.md

 ### Graphs

-Graphs are simply just a way to visualize mathematical objects and they made up of two parts mainly:
+Graphs are simply just a way to visualize mathematical objects and they are made up of two parts mainly:

 1. Vertices
 2. Edges